donatfeher/diabetes-risk-ai-model-with-an-api/README.md

 ### 4. API Documentation

 FastAPI automatically generates an interactive API documentation interface.
-You can access it in your browser at the following URL:
+Access it in your browser at:

 ```bash
 http://127.0.0.1:8000/docs